MattHatwey/Manemo/chapter3.md

 One day, Rainflower made her own breakfast and ate by herself.

-"What happened?" asked Matt and the others
+"What happened?" asked Matt and the others.

 "..." said Rainflower.